 - 8 ounces dried macaroni noodles (about 2 cups)

-- 4 ounces shredded mozzarella or cheddar cheese (about 1 cup or so or 120 grams or ¼ pound (or try a combo of both))
+- 4 ounces shredded mozzarella or cheddar cheese (about 1 cup (or try a combo of both))

 - ¼ cup creme fraiche (or full-fat sour cream, optional)

 - Add oil and, when hot, add onion and garlic.
-Stir and cook 2 minutes.
+Cook, stirring often, for about 2 minutes.

 - Add beef, salt, pepper, oregano, Worcestershire sauce, hot sauce and tomato paste.
 Stir.
-Cook until beef no longer pink and cooked through, about 8 minutes.
+Cook, stirring occasionally, and breaking up beef into crumbles as it cooks, until beef is no longer pink and cooked through, about 8 minutes.

-- If timer is still on, cancel.
-Stir in pasta and broth.
-Cover and lock lid.
-Ensure vent is set to 'Seal'.
-Set Instant Pot to 'Pressure Cook' or 'Manual' (high setting) button (depending on which model you have).
-Use arrows to set 5 minutes (it will take roughly 5 minutes to come to pressure before the Instant Pot starts to count down the 5 minutes cook time).
-Once time is up, carefully quick release pressure.
-When valve goes down, unlock lid.
+- Set Instant Pot to 'Pressure Cook' or 'Manual' (high setting) button (depending on which model you have).
+Adjust the [+] or [-] button to set the timer to 5 minutes (it will take roughly 5 minutes to come to pressure before the Instant Pot starts to count down the 5 minutes cook time).

 - Stir in cheese.
 Let sit 3 to 4 minutes until cheese melts.
 Stir in creme fraiche or sour cream (if using).
-Portion and enjoy!
+Serve and enjoy!

 - The sauce will thicken further as it stands.